jmaasch/reproducible-research/blogs/final_blog.md

 It is hard to believe that my time as a Reproducible Research Fellow is over.
 I am most grateful for this program giving me a dedicated space in which to learn, a community with which to engage, and language with which to arm myself.
 I have been exposed to issues in open science that I had never encountered before, and have had the priviledge of discussing these issues with people from across the world.
 I will miss the journal clubs the most!

 The conversations that we have shared inspired me to include an analysis of open science practices within my field in a forthcoming publication.
 I would surely not have thought to do this analysis were it not for the knowledge that I gained as a fellow.
 This program was also my first opportunity to contribute to an open source project, by workshopping docs and writing a Google Colab tutorial for the `frictionless` Python framework.
-This fellowship has been a great debut into the worlds of open science, open source, and open acess.
+This fellowship has been a great debut into the worlds of open science, open source, and open access.

 ## Looking forward